nobioma1/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     # Get middle of building
     # If egg breaks at middle
       # Set highest floor to middle and try again until it doesn't break
-    # Else if egg doesn't break at middle
+    # else if egg doesn't break at middle
-      # Set lowest floor to middle and try again until it does break
+      # set lowest to middle
-    #
+    # else return middle as f

   # Time Complexity O(log n)